 Serving agricultural lenders for more than 30 years

-Central Notification System Inc. (CNS) is a Texas nonprofit corporation formed by agriculture lenders as a vehicle to prenotify farm product buyers of their outstanding liens.
-Instead of each lender notifying each buyer, CNS sends one list of liens to a comprehensive list of buyers, and gives you monthly proof of Food Security Act compliance.
+Central Notification System Inc. (CNS) is a Texas nonprofit corporation formed by agricultural lenders as a vehicle to prenotify buyers of Texas farm products of their outstanding liens.
+CNS sends a comprehensive list of liens on Texas farm products to a comprehensive list of buyers.
+This gives you far greater lien preservation coverage in a much more efficient process than you could provide yourself.
+CNS also provides you monthly reports of Food Security Act of 1985 compliance.

 What is CNS?

-• Central Notification System Inc. (CNS) is a Texas nonprofit corporation formed by agriculture lenders as a vehicle to prenotify farm product buyers of their outstanding liens.
+Central Notification System Inc. (CNS) is a Texas nonprofit corporation that was formed by agricultural lenders as a vehicle to prenotify buyers of Texas farm products of their outstanding liens.

-• CNS is designed to replace individual lenders' prenotification systems made necessary by the Food Security Act of 1985 (7 U.S.C.
+CNS is designed to replace individual lenders' prenotification systems made necessary by the Food Security Act of 1985 (7 U.S.C.
 Section 1631).
-This law allowed agriculture buyers to take their purchase free of any liens, unless the lienholder gave the purchaser the described notice within one year prior to the purchase.
+This federal law allowed agricultural buyers to take their purchase free of any liens unless the lienholder gave the purchaser the described notice within one year prior to the purchase.

-• CNS was designed to make the prenotification process easier and more effective than other available methods of prenotification.
-Instead of each lender sending each buyer a notice of each lien, CNS sends one list of liens to a comprehensive list of buyers.
+CNS was designed to make the prenotification process easier and more efficient than other available methods of prenotification.
+Instead of each lender sending each buyer a notice for each lien, CNS sends a comprehensive list of liens to a comprehensive list of buyers.
+CNS takes the guesswork out of your notification requirements and preserves the lien on your collateral when it is sold.

 How does it work?

 CNS gathers its data from lending institutions who subscribe to CNS.
 The debtor and lien information is entered into a database maintained by CNS.
-CNS compiles the data that is collected in the database and publishes this information in the applicable CNS Catalog.
-CNS subscribers receive monthly reports which will provide regulators with proof that you are in compliance with the Food Security Act.
+CNS compiles that data and publishes this information in the applicable CNS Catalog.
+Buyers who receive the CNS catalogs are required to jointly pay their purchase to the lender and the producer.
+This preserves your lien in the proceeds of the sale.
+CNS subscribers receive monthly reports, which will provide regulators with proof that you are in compliance with the federal Food Security Act.

 Subscribe